 Limits

-@, a TXT record cannot coexist with an NS, CNAME, or URL record on the same resolution line.
-To resolve a conflict, delete the conflicting record or use a different host record.
+@, a TXT record conflicts with an NS or CNAME record if they have the same host record and resolution line.
+If a conflict is reported when you add a TXT record, you can resolve the conflict by deleting the conflicting record or modifying the host record.
 For more information, see DNS record conflict rules.The maximum length of a TXT record value is 8,192 characters.

-On the Alibaba Cloud DNS - Public Zone page, click the target domain name to navigate to the Settings page.
+On the Alibaba Cloud DNS - Public DNS page, click the target domain name to go to the Settings page.

 Description